QiaoranChelsea/own-Q-A/Install Doctest by using cabal in Mac OS X.md

 ## 3. install doctest package
   - using command: `cabal install doctest`

-### You may think everything is done..
-No!
+#### You may think everything is done..
+No! :joy:
-### You should add the installation directory into you PATH, or you will get a error said "-bash: doctest: command not found"
+#### You should add the installation directory into you PATH, or you will get a error said "-bash: doctest: command not found"

 ## 4.find installation directory of doctest
   - when you choose the installer of Haskell platform